 BDD like any other automated functional testing framework requires maintenance.
-Most of the people are busy investing in new initiatives or project.
+Most people are busy investing in new initiatives or projects.

 They forget about keeping resources for the software they are already using.
 If proper maintenance is not provided, then automated testing will break.
 If this is not fixed further, then the software dysfunction will prosper.

 - Need for scripting skills